tasmota/docs/docs/LVGL.md

 # LVGL + Berry + Tasmota

 !!! info "This feature is experimental, ESP32 only and NOT included in ESP32 pre-compiled builds".
-See below How to Compile
+See below How to Compile"

 **LVGL** (_Light and Versatile Graphics Library_) is Tasmota's next generation display.
 It is powerful, lightweight and simple to use.
 It combines: